shridharssg/NodeJs/Part2.md

 ---

-**Q. How to create a simple server in Node.js that returns Hello World?**
+**Q3.
+How to create a simple server in Node.js that returns Hello World?**

 ``` js
 	/**